puppetlabs/puppet-docs/source/pe/3.1/install_upgrading.markdown

 > * [Pruning the MySQL data](./maintain_console-db.html#cleaning-old-reports) before starting the upgrade will make things go faster.
 While not absolutely necessary, to make the transfer go faster we recommend deleting all but two-four weeks worth of reports.
 > * If you are running the console on a VM, you may also wish to temporarily increase the amount of RAM available.
 >
-> Note that your old database and the temporary export file will NOT be deleted after the upgrade completes.
-After you are sure the upgrade was successful, you will need to delete these files yourself to reclaim disk space.
+> Note that your old database will NOT be deleted after the upgrade completes.
+After you are sure the upgrade was successful, you will need to delete the database files yourself to reclaim disk space.

 The installer will also ask for the following information: